siwells/advanced-webtech/README.md

 Simple examples of the topics covered in the workbook arranged on a week-by-week basis that corresponds to trimester weeks.

+## Topics

+Notes & readings for each topic covered in the lectures.

 ## Workbook

 To build the workbook you need to have a working LaTeX environment.
 Build the PDF using the following command: